talon/javascript-registry/packages/apollo-graph/README.md

   }
 })
 ```

-One or more nodes can be composed with `Graph.fromNodes` and served by Apollo Server.

-Node implementations handle the dirty work of applying the razor, consumers enjoy the benefits.
+> Node implementations handle the dirty work of applying the razor, consumers enjoy the benefits.
+Namaste.

 # API